Activities per year

 Abstract

-This paper addresses issues of climate and environmental injustice through the lens of the boom in the use electric vehicles (EVs).
-Whilst the carbon emissions and impact on climate of using EVs is significantly lower than for using petrol or diesel vehicles, the cost of the technology simply does not reflect the disproportionate impact on the populations living near the extraction sites for the minerals needed in EV batteries.
+This article considers the environmental impacts of EVs and assesses the extent to which impacts on local communities are reflected accurately in calculations of the benefits of EV technology.
+It concludes that whilst the carbon emissions and impact on climate of using EVs is significantly lower than for using petrol or diesel vehicles, the current cost of the technology simply does not reflect the disproportionate impact on the populations living near the extraction sites for the minerals needed in EV batteries.

 Original language | English |